chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 -------------

 These instructions assume that:
- * Your host PC is running a recent Ubuntu Linux.
+ * Your host PC is running a recent Ubuntu Linux (18.04 or 20.04)
  * You are running the provided scripts in a ``bash`` shell environment.

 To get the latest repo tool from google, run the following commands: